MaryDomashneva/oystercard/README.md

 As a customer
 I need to have the correct fare calculated
 ```
-Technology used
+Technology used:
 -----

 * Ruby 2.5.0
 * Rspec

-Run project
+Run project:
 -----

 * In order to run tests, clone project, install ruby 2.5.0, install Rspec ```gem 'rspc'``` and ```rspec``` command in terminal.
 * The easiest way to try project is in IRB: ```inside terminal irb -r./airoport_challenge```

-Result
+Result:
 -----

 * Oystercard allowes you to trevel between different tube stations.